finbourne/lusid-sdk-csharp/sdk/docs/TransactionPortfoliosApi.md

             var apiInstance = new TransactionPortfoliosApi();
             var scope = scope_example;  // string | The scope of the transaction portfolio.
             var code = code_example;  // string | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effectiveAt datetime at which the holding adjustments should be undone.
+Together with the scope this uniquely identifies              the transaction portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which the holding adjustments should be undone.

             try
             {